Reciprocity

 3. Be Clear and Transparent

-Clearly communicate the benefits users can expect when they engage with the product or service.
-Be transparent about any requirements or expectations, and ensure that users understand the value they will receive in return for their actions.
-Use good visual design techniques to help convey this information.
+Clearly communicate what benefits users can expect to get when they engage with the product or service.
+Be transparent about any requirements or expectations of them—and make sure that users do understand the value they’ll receive in return for their actions.
+Use good visual design techniques to help get this information across to them.

 Screenshot from the Duolingo site's onboarding process.